 Living this RV Life makes it easier to spend time within the arms of nature.
-The towering trees, the aroma of the flowers and the animals that it nurtures, give such a calm and tranquil feeling.
-I truly believe that you find your soul there.
-I believe the sounds, the sights and the smells are filled with good energy.
+The towering trees, the aroma of the flowers and the animals that it nurtures have such a calm and tranquil feeling.
+The sounds, the sights and the smells fill you with good energy.
 Nature is so amazing in its fight for survival.
-The way it creates beauty in chaos.
+The way it creates beauty in everyday life.
+By its nature creating, beauty in chaos.
 The resilience of rising from the ashes and building and flourishing.
 It is inspiring!

 Have you ever seen a flock of sparrows fly in swarms in a beautiful dance in the sky or use that grace to defend themselves against a predator?
 I have sat and watched a flock of sparrows force a large hawk to the ground.
 The power of the dance.
 It is an Ahhhh moment.
 The picture is off Google.
 The moment is in my soul!

 Not all creatures give you that warm and fuzzy feeling.
 My favourite place to go when in Elliot Lake is Dunlop Lake Lodge.
 One day while sitting on the dock by the lake, I believed I heard Tyradacles coming!
 What is that?
 One minute all you could hear was the water rolling softly to the shore, the next moment, I was expecting a Dinosaur to land at any minute.
 Looking above, I notice these giant birds coming in for a landing.
 What a noise they make!
 Making sure everyone knows they are coming.

 I could sit and watch birds for hours.
 When they seem to float in the air and soar through the sky with the grace and freedom, I could only wish to have.
 There are the ones that I have got up close and personal.
 Like Peanut the Peacock.
 What an awesome experience that was.
 Stopping at friends in Georgia and the campground they were staying adopted a peacock.
 Well, they tell me he adopted them!